idl3o/gh-pages/main_backup_20250415_110245/career/web3-application-tips.md

 - Build a public portfolio of smart contracts and dApps
 - Participate in hackathons to build connections and showcase skills

----
+- --

-*These documents were created as templates and should be customized for each specific job application.
+* These documents were created as templates and should be customized for each specific job application.
 Replace sample information with your actual experience, achievements, and technical skills.*